-(4) Confidentiality.
+(5) Confidentiality.
 Is a stipulation and order of confidentiality needed?
 [The parties are directed to Judge's Parker's model form.]

+(6) Privileged Material.

-- (5) Privileged Material. - (a) Identification.
+(a) Identification.
 The parties have agreed to the following method(s) for the identification (including the categorical logging; a combination of categorical and document by document logging; the disclosure of the number of documents withheld; production of metadata list with some combination of the above; exclusion of certain documents or domain communications from privilege logging altogether), and the redaction of privileged documents:

-(b) Inadvertent Production/Claw-Back Agreements.
+(b) Inadvertent Production / Claw-Back Agreements.
 Pursuant to Fed R. Civ.
-P. 26(b)(5) and F.R.E.
-502(e), the parties have agreed to the following concerning the inadvertent production of privileged documents (e.g. "quick-peek" agreements, on-site examinations, non-waiver agreements or orders pursuant to F.R.E.
-502(d), etc.):
+Proc.
+26(b)(5) and F.R.E.
+502(e), the parties have agreed to the following concerning the inadvertent production of privileged documents (e.g. "quickpeek" agreements, on-site examinations, non-waiver agreements or orders pursuant to F.R.E.
+502(d), etc.) [The parties may propose a claw-back to include in Judge Parker's model Protective Order]:

 [The parties are advised that Judge Parker has a form 502(d) Order incorporated into her model Confidentiality Stipulation and Order located on the SDNY Individual Practices webpage.
-The parties also are advised that to the extent there is a dispute about privilege, the Court expects that privilege log be submitted in excel format with hyperlinks to any in camera documents for review and columns addressing author, recipients, attorney designations, privilege asserted, subject matter of communication, and explanation for privilege.
-The privilege log must also include, and clearly identify, any attachments to email communications submitted for in camera review.]
+The parties also are advised that to the extent there is a dispute about privilege, the Court expects that privilege log to be submitted in excel format with hyperlinks to any in camera documents for review and columns addressing author, recipients, attorney designations, privilege asserted, subject matter of communication, explanation for privilege.]

-(c) Date(s) for production of privilege logs (the Court's preference is that privilege logs be produced simultaneously or within a week of each production tranche):
+(c) Date(s) for production of privilege logs (The Court's preference is that privilege logs be produced simultaneously or within a week of each production tranche):